Interpretable Next-token Prediction via the Generalized Induction Head: Related Work

-\paragraph{Natural language representations in fMRI} In recent years, predicting brain responses to natural language using LLM representations has become common in the field of language neuroscience~\citep{jain2018incorporating,wehbe_aligning_2014,schrimpf2021neural, goldstein_shared_2022}.
-This paradigm of using predictive ``encoding models'' to better understand how the brain processes language has been applied in a wide literature to explore to what extent syntax, semantics, or discourse drives brain activity \citep{wu_complete_2006,caucheteux_disentangling_2021, kauf2023lexical, reddy_can_2020, kumar_reconstructing_2022, oota_joint_2022,tuckute2023driving,benara2024crafting,antonello2024generative} or to understand the cortical organization of language timescales \citep{JAINNEURIPS2020, chen2023cortical}.
-Separately, many works study the behavior of humans at recalling and processing repeated text~\citep{baddeley1992working,tzeng1973positive,amlund1986repetitive,miles2006verbatim} and relating it to LLMs~\citep{vaidya2023humans,pink2024assessing}.
-Our work bridges these two areas, exploring whether we can explicitly understand the cortical representations involved in recalling context by predicting brain responses using \method{}.
+\paragraph{Natural language representations in fMRI} In recent years, predicting brain responses to natural language using LLM representations has become common in the field of language neuroscience~\citep{jain2018incorporating,wehbe_aligning_2014,schrimpf2021neural, TONEVANEURIPS2019, goldstein_shared_2022}.
+Predictive ``encoding models'' have been used to explore the relative contributions of syntax, semantics, and discourse to neural activity \citep{wu_complete_2006,caucheteux_disentangling_2021, kauf2024lexical, reddy2021can, pasquiou2023information, aw2022training, kumar_reconstructing_2022, oota2023joint} and to study the cortical organization of language timescales \citep{JAINNEURIPS2020, chen2024cortical}, sometimes making use of LLMs to help annotate and generate stimuli~\cite{tuckute2023driving,benara2024crafting,singh2025evaluating,antonello2024generative}.
+However, these models largely operate as black boxes.
+While they reveal which language representations best predict neural activity, they offer limited insight into where in the cortex these features exert their influence or when in the linguistic stimulus they become relevant.